chrk123/AirQuality/README.md

 ## Sensirion SGP30

-This one is used to measure VOC.
-Not implemented yet.
+This one is used to measure TVOC.

 ## Future ideas